mwebler/nodejs-internals-examples/README.md

 [Link to presentation](https://mwebler.github.io/nodejs-internals-examples/)

+Examples can be found on the `src/` folder.

+What the presentation covers:
 - Quick intro to Blocking vs non-blocking and libuv
 - How asynchronous code is executed: the Event Loop
     - What is the Event Loop and why it exists